justinleetyler/justinleetyler.github.io/catalog.md

 > 'God is Father, but above all Mother.'John Paul II -p. -q
 > 'Others have noted the correspondence between the Christian doctrine of the Holy Spirit and the Hindu idea of shako, the generating strength, the creative power of God, thought of as female in Hinduism' -p. -q
 > theopathy -p. -d
-> I. The Image of the Biblical God -p. -oShelfari. -- Computer program. -- Shelfari, c2006- -- Mode of Access: World Wide Web (http://www.shelfari.com). -- Title from homepage. -- DDC 002.
+> I. The Image of the Biblical God -p. -o

 ### shore-h-m
 Shore, Howard. -- Music from the Lord of the Rings, the Trilogy. -- Computer data. -- Portugal: IMC Music, 2003. -- on 1 external hard drive. -- System requirements: USB drive; MP3 file reader. -- Title from Compact Disc. -- DDC 781.67.